CrowdSorcerer/crowdsource-smart-home-site/content/en/changelog/april-update-I/index.md

 images: []
 ---

-- Decided that Ingest API will take +1 week of development
+- Decided that Ingest API will take +1 week of development, due to problems that occurred.